lecion/learngit/README.txt

 this is a readme file!
-you can know sth via me!
+You can know sth via me!